Queens-College-Libraries/openroom/README.md

 ## Proposed supported web browsers

-* Support current versions of Apple Safari, Google Chrome, Microsoft Edge, and Mozilla Firefox
+* Support current versions of Google Chrome and Mozilla Firefox

 ## A demo for twig support
 Please take a look at